-Use of tobacco by a student on school premises or at a school-sponsored or school-related event is a violation of board policy and California law.
-Students are not permitted to smoke, chew, inhale, vape or possess tobacco or nicotine products on school property, at school-sponsored or school-related events, or while otherwise under the supervision of a District employee.
+Use of tobacco by a student on school premises or at a school-sponsored or school-related event is a violation of OPUSD board policy and California law.
+Students are not permitted to smoke, chew, inhale, vape, or possess tobacco or nicotine products on school property, at school-sponsored or school-related events, or while otherwise under the supervision of a District employee.

-When any staff member, administrator or principal's designee determines that a student IS USING or is IN POSSESSION OF A TOBACCO OR NICOTINE PRODUCT on school property or at a school-sponsored or school-related activity, or while otherwise under the supervision of a District employee, the following minimum procedures shall be instituted:
+When any staff member, administrator or principal's designee determines that a student USED or POSSESSED A TOBACCO OR NICOTINE PRODUCT on school property or at a school-sponsored or school-related activity, or while otherwise under the supervision of a District employee, the following minimum procedures shall be instituted: